 Samuel H. Sternberg, PhD, is an assistant professor at Columbia University in the Department of Biochemistry and Molecular Biophysics, where he runs a research laboratory.

-He is the co-author, along with Jennifer Doudna, of A Crack in Creation, a forthcoming book about the discovery, development, and applications of CRISPR—Cas9 gene editing technology.
+Sam is a protein-RNA biochemist and CRISPR expert, and he is the co-author, along with Jennifer Doudna, of A Crack in Creation, a popular science book about the discovery, development, and applications of CRISPR-Cas9 gene editing technology.